Stillwater igneous complex: Geology

 The Stillwater complex is a large layered intrusion with many similarities to the Bushveld igneous complex of South Africa.
-The complex was intruded into existing gneisses during the Archean at about 2700 Ma.
+The complex was intruded into existing gneisses during the Archean at about 2.7 Ga.
 Host rocks on the northern side are Archean sedimentary rocks while the southern boundary includes Precambrian rocks of granite, granite gneiss and schist.
 The Precambrian rock on its southern side is mostly provided by the Beartooth Mountains.
-The region had a quartz monzonite intrusion and underwent extensive metamorphism, faulting and folding during the Archean at about 2500 Mya.
+The region had a quartz monzonite intrusion and underwent extensive metamorphism, faulting and folding during the Archean at about 2.5 Ga.
 The area was intruded by north trending mafic dikes before being unconformably covered by a middle-Cambrian sedimentary rock sequence.
 The intrusion forms a linear body stretching some 30 miles (48 km) and striking roughly N 60 °W and dipping from 50° to near 90° to the northeast.
 The exposed thickness is around 18,000 feet (5500 m) with an additional estimated 5,000 to 15,000 feet (1524 to 4572 m) having been removed from the top by pre-Cambrian erosion.

 The cumulate stratigraphy comprises three distinct zones: